This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-Storing and Reheating Risotto: A Guide
+Storing and Reheating Risotto

-Always store leftover risotto in an airtight container in the fridge and aim to consume it within 3 days.
-Avoid freezing risotto, as its texture doesn’t hold up well.
+Store leftover risotto in an airtight container in the fridge and eat it within 3 days.
+Avoid freezing, as the texture doesn’t hold up well.
+Always cool the risotto completely before refrigerating to prevent bacterial growth, and never leave it out at room temperature for over an hour.

-Reheating Methods:
+Reheating Tips:

 Frequently Asked Questions

-Should I rinse risotto rice?
+Should I rinse Arborio rice before using?

 Ways To Use Leftover Ingredients